3dgen/cppwasm-book/en/README.md

 #  WebAssembly friendly programming with C/C++

 This book introduces the use of C/C++ for WebAssembly development.
-For the basics of WebAssembly, please refer to the "Introduction to the WebAssembly Standard"(Simplified Chinese), the sale address:
+For the basics of WebAssembly, please refer to the "WebAssembly Primer"(Simplified Chinese), the sale address:

 - EPUB：[https://www.epubit.com/book/detail/40619](https://www.epubit.com/book/detail/40619)
 - JD：[https://item.jd.com/12499372.html](https://item.jd.com/12499372.html)